 Unless you’ve been hiding under a rock, you’ll have noticed that beards have come sprouting back into fashion, at least in the UK and US.
-To psychologists, this phenomenon raises several inter-related questions, such as – are these men just copying each other; what does a beard do to a man’s attractiveness; does it make him look more macho; and given the answers to the previous, should I grow one too?
-Well, that last question might apply only to male psychologists.
-Anyhow, here to help you untangle these issues, we present the latest in our world-famous series of special features: the psychology of beards, digested.
+To psychologists, this phenomenon raises several inter-related questions, such as – are these men just copying each other; what does a beard do to a man’s attractiveness; and does it make him look more macho?
+Here to help you untangle these issues, we present the latest in our world-famous series of special features: the psychology of beards, digested.

 Beards make men look more attractive (except when they don’t)

 One influential theory is that men’s beards are an adornment, like a peacock’s tail, which make them more attractive, especially to the opposite sex.
 Yet the research on whether men with beards are more attractive is contradictory.